tandg-digital/objection-filter/README.md

 `npm i objection-filter --save`

+> objection-filter >= 1.0.0 is fully backwards compatible with older queries, but now supports nested [and/or filtering](#logical-expressions) as well as the new objection.js object notation.
+The 1.0.0 denotation was used due to these changes and the range of query combinations possible.

 # Usage

 The filtering library can be applied onto every _findAll_ REST endpoint e.g. `GET /api/{Model}?filter={"limit": 1}`